Inquiry received

 Direct answer

 A useful stage map names each stage, the exit criteria, the owner, the missing context, and the decision that moves the opportunity forward.
-If the CRM only shows activity, leadership cannot manage the revenue gap.
+If the CRM only shows activity, leadership cannot manage the workflow gap.

 The team knows who asked, what they want, where the project stands, and whether enough context exists for a useful response.